leonardoalt/adt_transform/README.md

 ))
 ```

-2.2) If it is used in a function application, we just apply the function on the
+- 2.2) If it is used in a **function application**, we just apply the function
-new variables instead.
+  on the new variables instead.

 ```
 (declare-datatypes ((|my_tuple| 0)) (((|my_tuple| (|member1| (Array Int Int)) (|member2| Int) ))))